 Lucy is a 2014 graduate of Kansas State University where she obtained a Bachelor of Science in Agriculture, Equine Certificate.
-She is will finish her Master of Public Health in May of 2019 at UNMC.
+She obtained her Master of Public Health in 2019 at UNMC.

 A former HETRA Volunteer, Lucy brings with her a wealth of knowledge.
-She has experience has an Agricultural Center Assistant, Veterinary Assistant, and was Student Program Coordinator at K-State.
+She has experience as an Agricultural Center Assistant, Veterinary Assistant, and was Student Program Coordinator at Kansas State - Manhattan Good Neighbors.

 Lucy aspires to become PATH Int’l certified instructor.

 Tom joined the HETRA team in 2002 as a Volunteer.
 He became a PATH, Intl.
 Certified Instructor in 2004, earned his PATH, Intl.
 Driving Certification in 2004 and his Equine Specialist in Mental Health Certification in 2014.

 In 2007 Tom was awarded the PATH, Intl.
 Sis Gould Driving Award.
 Tom has a Bachelor Degree from Chadron State College.
 Tom has presented at numerous PATH, Intl.
 Region 7 Conferences.
 In his free time Tom enjoys Horseback Riding, Cycling, and playing the guitar.

 “I love working with the positive people who make up our staff and volunteers, plus helping and interacting with our students.”